Find Affordable College Courses

 $11,752 Average Tuition & Fees

-Our analysis found The University of Texas at Austin to be the best value school for economics students who want to pursue a degree in Texas.
-Located in the city of Austin, UT Austin is a public college with a very large student population.
+Our 2023 rankings named The University of Texas at Austin the best value school in Texas for economics students.
+Located in the large city of Austin, UT Austin is a public school with a very large student population.

-The average tuition and fees for an in-state undergraduate at UT Austin are $11,752 a year.
+In-state tuition fees for undergraduate students at UT Austin are $11,752 per year.
 After completing their degree, economics graduates from UT Austin carry an average student debtload of $20,500.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $206.

 UT Austin also took the #2 spot in our Best Economics Schools in Texas rankings.